Shade-/MyFacebook-Connect/README.md

 ## MyFacebook Connect

-MyFacebook Connect is the ultimate solution for MyBB <-> Facebook bridging.
-Featuring smooth login and registration.
+MyFacebook Connect is the ultimate solution for MyBB <-> Facebook bridging, featuring smooth login and registration.

-> **Unstable version** 2.0
+> **Version** 2.0
 > **Dependencies** [PluginLibrary](http://mods.mybb.com/view/PluginLibrary), PHP cURL, Server-to-server connections support
 > **Author** Shade

-### Untested code
+### Info

-This branch was created in order to collect all the **unstable and untested code** prior to release every update.
-Please use carefully and at your own risk.
-Untested queries might harm your Forum structure.
-Use the code in 'master' branch instead.
+MyFacebook Connect lets you and your users register and login with Facebook on your MyBB forum with an high quality and lightweight solution.

+Existing users can link their accounts to Facebook in order to use the login functionality without having to create a fresh new account.
+Users and admins can also decide what informations should be imported ("synced") with their Facebook account every time they log in.

+Many options are available, including an anti-spam measure to allow only verified Facebook accounts to register and an option to post a customizable message on the user's wall when he registers or links his account with Facebook.

 ### Documentation